EveSeward/Tutorial-for-Spatial-Autocorrelation-Analysis-in-R/README.md

 ## Local Moran's I

-Local Moran's I or LISA, is different from Global Moran's I in that it provides us with a statistic for each location with an assessment of significance (Anselin, 2020).
+Local Moran's I or LISA, is different from Global Moran's I in that it provides us with a statistic for each location with an assessment of significance.
 The main difference between the two is that instead of providing single measures of Moran's I, expected I, variance, and z-score, LISA provides us with these statistics for every single location (i) in the dataset.

 The calculation for Local Moran’s I has many of the same features as the global calculation, although arranged differently.
 $$